 Rocky Point (AKA Puerto Penasco, Mexico), a lovely beach town just a few hours south to Scottsdale and Tucson AZ, offers beautiful sand beaches and a budding art community.
 However, it is not the kind of art community where galleries and museums are all concentrated in one area.
 Interested Gen Xers, if you keep your eyes open and you will find it.

 I didn’t travel to Rocky Point with the expectation of there being an art community.
 As a matter of fact, there was no mention of it at all.
 I don’t believe this is something the tourism folks are capitalizing on at this time.
-Perhaps, the reason it is overlooked is because Rocky Point’s art isn’t highbrow.
+Perhaps, the reason it is overlooked is that Rocky Point’s art isn’t highbrow.
 It is of a grittier variety and much of it is public art.
 But this suits me just fine.
 I think, for a lot of Gen Xers, the less conventional art forms appeal to us.
 If you are like me, you will be both pleased and surprised.

 So, you may be wondering, where can I find this art.
 If you stroll just a couple blocks off the Malecon, on Ignacio Zaragoza Street you will find the brightly painted Galeria del Mar Bermejo.
 The gallery offers an eclectic mix of jewelry, pottery, and unique gift items from around the world.
 But don’t stop looking here.
 Meander the back streets where you can find a plethora of street art.
 Additionally, you will find a few private galleries scattered about and a massive pottery shop.
 Here you can find everything from trinketry to enormous planters.